Dental Hygiene – Green Valley, Henderson, NV

 Dental Sealants

 A thin coating is painted onto the chewing surfaces of back molars, no drilling required.
 It blocks food and bacteria from settling into grooves where brushing can’t always reach.
 Best for kids ages 6–14 and cavity-prone adults.
+See what the sealant process looks like.

 Oral Hygiene Instruction

 Your hygienist reviews brushing technique, flossing method, and product recommendations based on your specific mouth.
 At our Henderson office, many patients see the same hygienist each visit, so guidance adjusts as your needs change.
+Learn what to expect at your hygiene visit.

 Gum Disease Care